maxfrn65/symfony-s5/README.md

-# Symfony S5 - Projet back CineBuddy
+# Cinebuddy - Backend

+A Symfony project powered by ApiPlatform to manipulate movies data in frontend project.